 Downtown Disney locations that validate for three hours include quick-service restaurants, kiosks and merchandise locations.
 Table-service restaurants validate for up to five hours of free parking.

-Downtown Disney at Disneyland — Security
+Downtown Disney District — Security

 You are allowed to bring any rented wheelchairs or strollers with you up to the exit.
 Note that to get your deposit back from a wheelchair or electric conveyance vehicle (ECV) rental, you’ll need to return it to the rental location near the park, but you can leave a rented stroller in Downtown Disney.
 The multiple security checkpoints usually result in short wait times to enter, depending on when you arrive.